Some of our services are closed or have different hours over the Christmas and New Year period.

 Figure 8: People counted as homeless in Boroondara in the 2021 Census by age group.
 Data source: Australian Bureau of Statistics Tablebuilder Pro, 2021 Census

 Homelessness is also measured by the number of people seeking support from specialist homelessness services.
 This included 753 Boroondara residents in 2021–22, down from more than 1,000 for each of the 3 years before that.
 A decrease in 2021–22 was also evident for Victoria; like the drop in the Census homelessness count, this is likely due to the effects of COVID-19 and associated Government responses.
-For details on this, visit the Australian Institute of Health and Welfare's specialist homelessness services collection data sets page.
+For details on this, visit the Australian Institute of Health and Welfare's specialist homelessness services collection data page.

 Contact us